joel16/NX-Shell/README.md

 # NX-Shell

-Work in progress port of 3DShell (Multi purpose file manager) to the Nintendo Switch.
+NX Shell is a multi-purpose file manager for the Nintendo Switch that aims towards handling media files.
+NX Shell leans towards more of the file management features such as opening and managing various files types and includes the basic necessity of a standard file manager.
+This program's design elements are clearly inspired by CyanogenMod/LineageOS's built in file manager, and so all credits towards the design go to the CyanogenMod/LineageOS contributors.

 # Features:

 - Delete files and folders.
 - Copy/Move files and folders.
-- Rename files and folders.
+- Rename files and folders (standard switch keyboard).
-- Create folders.
+- Create files and folders (standard switch keyboard).
-- Displays file size. (files only ATM)
+- Displays file size
-- Image viewer (PNG/JPG/BMP)
+- Image viewer (GIF, JPG, PNG, WEBP)
-- Render animated GIFs.
+- Display animated GIFs.
-- Extract .ZIP and .RAR files.
+- Extract various archives such as ZIP, RAR, 7Z, ISO 9660, AR, XAR and others supported by libarchive.
 - Sorting options (Sort by name, date, size).
 - Dark theme toggle.
 - Audio playback.
 (Following formats are supported: FLAC, IT, MOD, MP3, OGG, OPUS, S3M and WAV)
-- Touch screen.
+- Touch screen in most cases.

 # Build instructions